-Neither the CO nor anyone delegated to conduct architect-engineer contract negotiations for a given project may be a member of that project's evaluation board.
+Neither the CO nor anyone delegated to conduct architect-engineer contract negotiations for a given project may be a member of the evaluation board for that project.

 § 530.20.30 Conflict of Interest Exclusion

 No firm can be eligible for award of an architect-engineer contract during the period in which any of its principals or associates are participating as members of the awarding evaluation board.